Sanders keeps his Judaism in the background, irking US Jews

 NEW YORK (AP) — As Bernie Sanders headed toward victory in New Hampshire, pundits noted the barrier he was about to break: Sanders would become the first Jewish candidate to win a major party presidential primary.

-But since that Feb.
-9 win, instead of the burst of communal pride that often accompanies such milestones, the response from American Jews has been muted.
-One reason: The Vermont senator, the candidate who has come closer than any other Jew to being a Democratic or Republican presidential nominee, has mostly avoided discussing his Judaism.
+But since he won that night, instead of the burst of communal pride that usually accompanies such milestones, the response from American Jews has been muted.
+One reason: The Vermont senator, the candidate who has come closer than any other Jew to being a major party presidential nominee, has mostly avoided discussing his Judaism.

-Sanders has baffled Jews by refusing to name the Israeli kibbutz where he briefly volunteered in the 1960s, sending reporters scrambling to solve the mystery.
-When they found the kibbutz, he wouldn't comment.
+Sanders won’t identify the Israeli kibbutz where he briefly volunteered in the 1960s.
+When reporters found the kibbutz, Sha’ar Ha’amakim in northern Israel, he wouldn’t comment.

-In New Hampshire after his breakout win, he described himself as "the son of a Polish immigrant," not a Jewish one.
-At a Democratic debate, he spoke of the historic nature of "somebody with my background" seeking the presidency, but didn't use the word "Jewish."
-A recent headline in the liberal Jewish Daily Forward newspaper read, "We Need To Out Bernie Sanders as a Jew — For His Own Good."
+In New Hampshire, he described himself as “the son of a Polish immigrant,” not a Jewish one.
+At a Democratic debate, he spoke of the historic nature of “somebody with my background” seeking the presidency, but didn’t say “Jewish.”
+A recent headline in the liberal Jewish Daily Forward newspaper read, “We Need To Out Bernie Sanders as a Jew — For His Own Good.”

-Rabbi James Glazier of Temple Sinai n South Burlington, Vermont, said Sanders' comments were being discussed by rabbis in the liberal Reform movement.
-"What did he leave out there?
-He didn't say 'Jewish Polish' immigrant.
-Reform rabbis have picked up on this big time."
+Rabbi James Glazier of Temple Sinai, in South Burlington, Vermont, said Sanders’ comments were being discussed by fellow rabbis in the liberal Reform movement.
+“What did he leave out there?
+He didn’t say ‘Jewish Polish’ immigrant.
+Reform rabbis have picked up on this big time.”

-But Sanders, during more than three decades in public life as a mayor, congressman and U.S. senator, has developed few relationships with Jewish groups or leaders — on religious issues or on Israel.
-He has supported a two-state solution to the Israeli-Palestinian conflict but has not made Israel in any way a priority.
+But unlike some other prominent non-observant Jews, Sanders, during more than three decades as a mayor, congressman and U.S. senator, has developed few relationships with Jewish groups or leaders — on religious issues or on Israel.
+He has supported a two-state solution to the Israeli-Palestinian conflict, but has not made Israel in a priority.

 “I would say that he has never been one of those in Congress who was active in a Jewish caucus, who turned out for Israel, who was involved in those issues — and he still isn’t,” said Jonathan Sarna, an expert in American Jewish history at Brandeis University.

-Ironically, when Sanders gave his most religiously focused campaign speech, he only seemed to underscore his distance from Judaism.
-It was last fall at Liberty University, the evangelical school founded by the Rev. Jerry Falwell in Lynchburg, Virginia, and he addressed the school on Rosh Hashana, the Jewish New Year, one of the most important holidays of the year.
+Ironically, when Sanders gave his most religiously focused campaign speech, he underscored his distance from Judaism.
+It was last fall at Liberty University, the evangelical school founded by the Rev. Jerry Falwell in Lynchburg, Virginia, and he addressed the school on Rosh Hashana, or the Jewish New Year, one of the most important holidays of the year.

-Discussing his beliefs in the speech, he said he was "motivated by a vision" for social justice "which exists in all of the great religions."
-But Sanders didn't say he was Jewish.
-Later, he did stop in at a Rosh Hashana gathering at the home of the Lynchburg mayor.
+Discussing his beliefs in the speech, he said he was “motivated by a vision” for social justice “which exists in all of the great religions.”
+Later, he attended a local Rosh Hashana gathering.

 The Sanders campaign did not respond to repeated requests for comment for this article.

-"Being Jewish is very important to us," his brother, Larry, said in an interview in England where he lives.
-"There was no problem of debate, it was just a given in our lives, just as being Americans was a given in our lives.
+“Being Jewish is very important to us,” his brother, Larry, said in an interview.
+“There was no problem of debate, it was just a given in our lives, just as being Americans was a given in our lives.
 But Bernard is not particularly religious.
-He doesn't go to synagogue often.
-I think he probably goes to synagogue only for weddings and funerals, rather than to pray."
+He doesn’t go to synagogue often.
+I think he probably goes to synagogue only for weddings and funerals, rather than to pray.”

-In a widely viewed video of a 2014 Vermont town hall event, after the war started between Israel and Hamas, the Islamic militant group that controls Gaza, some voters demanded Sanders do more to protest Israeli bombing.
-The war killed more than 2,200 Palestinians in Gaza, including hundreds of civilians, and 73 people on the Israeli side.
-Sanders was among a small number of senators who didn't co-sponsor a resolution supporting Israel in the conflict, which passed by voice vote.
+At a 2014 Vermont event, after the war started between Israel and Palestinian Hamas, the Islamic militant group that controls Gaza, some voters demanded Sanders do more to protest Israeli bombing.
+The war killed more than 2,200 Palestinians in Gaza, including hundreds of civilians and 73 people on the Israeli side.

 Sanders said Israel “overreacted” with the intensity of its attacks, and he called the bombing of U.N. schools “terribly, terribly wrong.”
 But he also criticized Hamas for launching rockets into Israel.
 Israel has said Hamas is responsible for civilian casualties, since it carried out numerous attacks from residential areas in Gaza.